Stabilizing Multi-Attack Adversarial Training via Bandit Optimization: Preliminaries

 \textbf{Semantic-$\ell_p$ Conflicts}.
 As shown in Figure~\ref{fig:tradeoff}, semantic attacks often degrade $\ell_p$ robustness because most natural corruptions are incompatible with $\ell_p$ perturbation constraints.

 \textbf{Transfer Asymmetry}.
 The tradeoff matrix shows no symmetric pattern with respect to the diagonal.
-For instance, $\ell_p$ adversarial training enhances robustness against most semantic attacks, while adversarial training using most semantic attacks tends to impair $\ell_p$ robustness.
+For instance, AT against $\ell_p-$attack enhances robustness against most semantic attacks, while AT using most semantic attacks tends to impair $\ell_p$ robustness.

 \textbf{Robustness Interference}.
-When summing all values in the tradeoff matrix, it yields a notably negative total of \textbf{-1.578}.
-After fine-tuning with individual adversarial attacks, the overall robustness significantly decreases, indicating that the trade-off between multiple robustness presents a unique and challenging issue for our task.
+When summing all values in the trade-off matrix, it yields a negative total of \textbf{-0.355}.
+Furthermore, the marginal gain in robustness from pixel adversarial training itself is negative, indicating that the prior parameters may be far away from the relatively stable region for optimizing the robustness loss.